Reinforcement Learning for Freeway Lane-Change Regulation via Connected Vehicles: Abstract

 \section{Abstract}

 Lane change decision-making is a complex task due to intricate vehicle-vehicle and vehicle-infrastructure interactions.
-Existing algorithms for lane-change control often depend on vehicles with a certain level of autonomy (e.g., autonomous or connected autonomous vehicles).
-To address the challenges posed by low penetration rates of autonomous vehicles and the high costs of precise data collection, this study proposes a dynamic lane change regulation design based on multi-agent reinforcement learning (MARL) to enhance freeway traffic efficiency.
-The proposed framework leverages multi-lane macroscopic traffic models that describe spatial-temporal dynamics of the density and speed for each lane.
-Lateral traffic flow between adjacent lanes, resulting from aggregated lane-changing behaviors, is modeled as source terms exchanged between the partial differential equations (PDEs).
-We propose a lane change regulation strategy using MARL, where one agent is placed at each discretized lane grid.
-The state of each agent is represented by aggregated vehicle attributes within its grid, generated from the SUMO microscopic simulation environment.
-The agent's actions are lane-change regulations for vehicles in its grid.
-Specifically, lane-change regulation signals (e.g., "left change allowed" or "right change disallowed") are computed at a centralized traffic management center and then broadcast to connected vehicles in the corresponding lane grids.
-Compared to vehicle-level maneuver control, this approach achieves a higher regulation rate by leveraging vehicle connectivity while introducing no critical safety concerns, and accommodating varying levels of connectivity and autonomy within the traffic system.
-The proposed model is simulated and evaluated in varied traffic scenarios and demand conditions.
-Experimental results demonstrate that the method improves overall traffic efficiency with minimal additional energy consumption while maintaining driving safety.
+Existing algorithms for lane-change control often depend on vehicles with a certain level of autonomy (e.g., autonomous or connected autonomous vehicles), which limits their applicability under low penetration rates of automated vehicles.
+To address this issue, this study proposes a lane-change regulation framework using multi-agent reinforcement learning (MARL) to improve freeway traffic efficiency via connected vehicles.
+Specifically, lane-change regulation signals (e.g., `left change allowed'' or `right change disallowed'') are computed at a traffic management center and then broadcast to connected vehicles.
+Thus, human-driven vehicles remain uncontrolled, while connected vehicles follow the received regulation signals.
+Compared to vehicle-level maneuver control, this approach reduces communication and positioning requirements, avoids direct trajectory intervention, and can accommodate different levels of connectivity and autonomy.
+To further bridge the gap between theoretical macroscopic analysis and microscopic simulations, the proposed framework combines a microscopic simulation environment and a macroscopic lane-grid representation.
+The microscopic simulator is used to generate vehicle-level trajectories and execute the realized traffic dynamics, while the macroscopic framework aggregates microscopic vehicle information into lane-grid states, enabling low-cost control at the grid-agent level.
+Based on a multi-lane macroscopic traffic model represented by partial differential equations (PDEs), lane changes are interpreted as source-term exchanges between adjacent lanes, which can be regulated by the proposed lane-change regulation signals.
+Our model is evaluated in varied traffic scenarios and demand conditions using microscopic simulation.
+Experimental results demonstrate that the method improves overall traffic efficiency with limited additional energy consumption while maintaining driving safety.